 National Geographic photographer Anand Varma has dedicated his life to the visual understanding of complex scientific issues.
-He shot parasites as they hijack host animals, primate behaviour and amphibian diseases but in his latest project he decided to look at the smallest (and certainly one of the most fascinating birds) in the world – the hummingbird.
+He shot parasites as they hijack host animals, primate behavior, and amphibian diseases but in his latest project, he decided to look at the smallest (and certainly one of the most fascinating birds) in the world – the hummingbird.

-For the first time ever and using the most advanced cameras and recording techniques in the world he was able to film hummingbirds in flight in 4K at 3000 frames per second.
-The above behind the scenes video gives a sneak peak into Varma’s process and passion.
+For the first time ever and using the most advanced cameras and recording techniques in the world, he was able to film hummingbirds in flight in 4K at 3000 frames per second.
+The above behind the scenes video gives a sneak-peek into Varma’s process and passion.

-You can find much more info on this interesting (and truly breathtaking) project on NG website.
+You can find much more info on this interesting (and truly breathtaking) project on the NG website.

 You can watch more videos of interesting photographers on our photographer section here on LensVid.
 You can find more amazing videos from National Geographic Live! on our dedicated page as well as our all-new Bird shooting subsection here on Lensvid.com.